Tuesday, May 28, 2019

 All you can do is all you should do

 New believers often wonder, "what is God's will for my life."
-In asking they are usually thinking of what job they should take, where they should live, whether they should or shouldn't marry, and if so, who, and so on.
+In asking they are usually thinking of what career path or job they should take, where they should live, whether they should or shouldn't marry, and if so, who, and so on.
 However, though certainly important, these aren't the most important questions.
 Knowing God's will is more simple and basic than this.

-Simply stated, God's will for us is to love Him with all our heart, soul, mind, and strength and our neighbors as ourselves.
+imply, God's will for us is to love Him with all our heart, soul, mind, and strength and our neighbors as ourselves.

 If you are a musician, play music well; if an artist, create art well; if a teacher, teach well; if a parent, parent well; if a business owner, run your business as a business well; if an employee, serve your boss and customers well; if a helper, serve well; if a writer, write well, etc. We should constantly be honing in, using, developing -- fanning into flame -- our gifts, no matter how simple or elaborate they are, or how widely they are or are not applied or acknowledged, to the greatest possible extent, for the glory of God.